machow/mchow.com/content/posts/2018-06-05-using-r-and-the-a-algorithm-to-cruise-around-minecraft.markdown

 3. How far is it from a neighbor?
 4. (Approximately) how far is it from the goal?

-While this often takes the shape of navigating between two points in space, a lot of other problems can be solved by A* as well.
+While navigating in space is a common use case, a lot of other problems can be solved by A* as well!
-One interesting example is Word Latters.
+In order to demonstrate the A* package, I'll use another interesting case: word latters.

 ## Word Latters

-Word Latters involve two pieces:
+Word latters is a game where you are given a list of words.
+Each word can be considered a node.
+How you play is defined by two pieces: a rule for what makes nodes neighbors and a goal.
+In this post, we'll define those as..

 1. words that differ by only one letter are neighbors (e.g. "cat" and "bat")
 2. we want to find the path from one word to another (e.g. "cat" to "dog")